-Dentures are removable dental appliances made to replace missing teeth.
+Dentures are removable prosthetic dental devices made to replace missing teeth and surrounding tissues.
 They are made from lightweight materials and are designed to look as natural as possible.

 Dentures can be used to replace one or multiple missing teeth.
 They are designed to rest on the gums, which provides support to the cheeks and lips.
 This helps prevent sagging and sunken cheeks.
 They are also designed to prevent bone loss in the jaw, which would otherwise occur over time without a dental appliance in place.
 Dentures are generally made of acrylic resin, although porcelain and metal options are also available.